Let’s talk about the weather.

 could force 122 million more people into hunger and poverty by 2030

 are a KEY DRIVER of food insecurity for communities living in poverty

 Extreme weather doesn’t affect everyone equally.
-80 percent of the world’s hungry people live in places prone to natural disasters and environmental degradation, creating THE PERFECT CLIMATE FOR HUNGER
+Over 80% of the world’s hungriest people live in places prone to natural disasters and environmental degradation, meaning CLIMATE STARVES THE MOST VULNERABLE

 ∟ CLICK TO REVEAL

 Rising temperatures are causing unpredictable, more frequent weather and climate extremes.

 - flash floods